 Properties are advertised and auctioned in alphabetical order according to the defaulting owner's last name or company name as listed in Beaufort County’s tax system.
 If an owner has multiple properties being auctioned, the properties will be advertised and auctioned in numerical order by Property Identification Number (PIN).

 The opening bid is the minimum bid and includes the delinquent taxes due and an estimate for the taxes owed for the upcoming tax year.

 When multiple properties are owned by the same individual or company and the successful bid amount for one property covers the minimum bid of subsequent properties, these subsequent properties are called add-ons.
 The successful bidder is purchasing just the one property, not the subsequent properties.
 Add-on properties are skipped and not auctioned.

 All bid payments, deed preparation costs, and recording fees must be paid in full before the close of business on the day of the tax sale with guaranteed funds.
+A Temporary Tax Sale Receipt will be issued to and must be retained by the bidder.
 The deed preparation costs and recording fees are determined by the Register of Deeds Office and calculated based on the winning bid amount.
-A Temporary Tax Sale Receipt will be issued to the bidder and must be retained by the bidder.

 Personal property sold at tax sale does not have a redemption period.
 A bill-of-sale is issued to the winning bidder the day of the tax sale.

 The Treasurer may void a tax sale on real property at any time prior to the issuance of a delinquent tax deed in accordance with South Carolina State Statute 12-51-150.
 Tax sales on mobile homes may be voided prior to the issuance of a title from the South Carolina Department of Motor Vehicles.
 Bidders do not earn rent on a voided mobile home sale.
 If this occurs, the bidder will be notified by mail.
+Please make sure we have your most current mailing address.
 The bid amount, recording fees, and applicable interest will be refunded.